glfw/glfw/README.md

  - Allowed character callback to be triggered regardless of modifier keys
  - Bugfix: The `-Wall` flag was not used with Clang and other GCC compatibles
  - Bugfix: The default for `GLFW_ALPHA_BITS` was set to zero
+ - Bugfix: `glfwInit` would segfault if monitor enumeration failed and no error callback was set
  - [Win32] Added `_GLFW_USE_DWM_SWAP_INTERVAL` for forcing the swap interval
            to be set even when DWM compositing is enabled
  - [Win32] Added support for forcing the use of the high-performance GPU